He’s Lost Seven Parishioners, and 20 Are Sick

 Early data from cities and states around the country, including New York, has shown that black people are suffering from the coronavirus at an exceptional rate.
 Green doesn’t find the numbers surprising.
 “There’s a saying, ‘When white America catches a cold, black America gets pneumonia,’ ” he said.
 Based on what he’s been reading and on conversations he’s had with fellow pastors, he believes his congregation has been hit harder than most in the city.

-He doesn’t know where or how each of his sick congregants contracted COVID-19, but in a terrible irony, he suspects a number of them may have gotten it at church.
+He doesn’t know where or how each of his sick congregants contracted COVID-19, but he suspects a number of them may have gotten it at church.
 In the first week of March, one of Green’s friends and colleagues, the Reverend Torrence Robinson, celebrated his 35th anniversary as a pastor at the Gethsemane Baptist Church in the Bronx.
 Each night that week, in a tribute to Robinson, a different pastor preached there.
 According to Green, every one of them got sick.
 “And one died,” he added after a long pause, referring to his friend Rev. Isaac Graham, the pastor of Macedonia Baptist Church of Harlem.
 When Green spoke at Gethsemane Baptist on Wednesday, March 4, he was not yet worried about contracting the virus.
 The disease still seemed like something that was affecting people far away.
 Three days later, he learned that one of his parishioners, a deacon in her early 70s named Shirley Miller, had fallen ill.
 (Although a number of his congregants had gone to Gethsemane Baptist to see him preach, she had not been among them.)
 Now she was in the hospital, where she had tested positive for COVID-19.
 “I was shocked,” Green said.
 “Just last weekend, she had assisted with her grandchildren’s baptism.
 It came upon her suddenly.”

 The next day, he presided over his usual Sunday service at Mount Neboh.
 The theme was “Quitting Is Not an Option!”
 Looking back, he wonders if concerns about the coronavirus were already lurking in the back of his mind.
 “The sermon was meant to encourage the congregation never to give up, no matter what we have to go through,” he said.
 After he spoke, he didn’t stay to give the benediction.
 He went straight to his office in the church, where he realized he was drenched in sweat.
 He drove home and got into bed.
 Green never got tested and made a full recovery, but he had many of the symptoms of coronavirus: a fever, dry cough, difficulty breathing.
 The morning after he fell ill, two more of his congregants tested positive.
 A week later, they began to die.